MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-event-search-query-panel.md

 ![Event Search Query Panel](media/tutorials/event-search-query-panel.png)

+## Powered by Azure Data Explorer

+Event search is powered by [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/), a fast and highly scalable data exploration service for log and telemetry data providing fast indexing and querying on large, diverse data sets.
+For optimized queries, the engine can query millions of records in a few seconds - a demonstrable benefit for games producing high throughput or large volumes of gaming events.

+The Event Search Query field allows you to enter query expressions using a powerful SQL-like query language that's optimized for ad-hoc data exploration and analytics.
+This SQL like query language is called Kusto and its [documentation](https://docs.microsoft.com/en-us/azure/kusto/query/) can be accessed in the Azure Data Explorer [reference documentation](https://docs.microsoft.com/en-us/azure/kusto/query/).

 ## Tips and tricks

 - The **Query Builder** panel (the area in the image **outlined in green**) offers help with user input: